What is the SEDS Endowment?

 Why the Endowment is critical:

-The money for the above activities and programs has in the past often come either from individual chapters or members.
-In the case of large projects, fundraising was done specifically for those projects, but seed money from an endowment fund would facilitate the fundraising process greatly as it is easier to fundraise once some progress has been made.
+The money for activities and programs has in the past often come either from individual chapters or members.
+In the case of large projects, fundraising was done specifically for those projects, but seed money from an endowment fund facilitates the fundraising process greatly as it is easier to fundraise once some progress has been made.
 Travel funding sometimes comes from universities, organizations such as Space Grants, and, for the SEDS National Conference SpaceVision, from the conference organizers if money is left over.
-Publications currently receives minor advertisement funding, but could be enhanced greatly by funds to produce and publish copies for donors and friends of SEDS.
 In general, the national organization is capable of running without an Endowment Fund, but the board’s ability to support its chapters and members and ability to reach out to the community would benefit greatly from a yearly cashflow.

 How do I Contribute?

 SEDS is recognized by the IRS as a not-for-profit organization under section 501(c)(3) of the Internal Revenue Code.